Differentially Private Linear Bandits with Partial Distributed Feedback: Main Results

 \begin{remark} Theorem~\ref{thm:regret_approx} gives a problem-independent regret upper bound for DPE.
 We can observe an obvious tradeoff between regret and communication cost, captured by the value of $\alpha$.
 While a larger $\alpha$ leads to a smaller regret, it also incurs a larger communication cost.
 Setting $\alpha=2/3$ gives $O(T^{2/3})$ for both regret and communication cost. \end{remark}

-In the following, we present the performance of DP-DPE in terms of regret and communication cost under different DP models, i.e., instantiated with different \textsc{Privatizer}s introduced in Section~\ref{sec:DP-instantiation}.
+\High{ \begin{remark}[(Sub-)optimality] Note that one natural lower bound for our setting is $\Omega(\sqrt{dT})$, the one for the standard linear bandits with finite arms \cite{lattimore2020bandit}, where there is no client-related uncertainty (i.e., $\sigma=0$).
+In this setting, the upper bound derived in Eq.~\eqref{eq:regret_bound} matches the existing lower bound up to a logarithmic term.
+As to the general case with $\sigma>0$, we can still see the (near)-optimality of our upper bound for the case with user-sampling parameter $\alpha>1$.
+When sampling fewer users with $\alpha\in(0,1)$, the second term of the regret upper bound in Eq.~\eqref{eq:regret_bound} that relies on $\alpha$ becomes dominant and cannot be ignored.
+However, the aforementioned lower bound $\Omega(\sqrt{dT})$ is derived under the standard linear bandit setting, which is irrelevant to the user sampling parameter $\alpha$.
+Therefore, we leave it as our future work to close this gap between this natural lower bound and the derived ($\alpha$-dependent) upper bound in Eq.~\eqref{eq:regret_bound}. \end{remark} } In the following, we present the performance of DP-DPE in terms of regret and communication cost under different DP models, i.e., instantiated with different \textsc{Privatizer}s introduced in Section~\ref{sec:DP-instantiation}.
 We use CDP-DPE, LDP-DPE, and SDP-DPE to denote the DP-DPE algorithm in the central, local, and shuffle DP models, respectively.
 Let $S\triangleq 4d\log\log d+16$ denote the upper bound of $|\text{supp}(\pi_l)|$ in every phase $l$.

 \begin{theorem}[CDP-DPE] Consider the Gaussian mechanism with $\sigma_{nc} = \frac{2B\sqrt{2s_l\ln(1.25/\delta)}}{\epsilon | U_l|}$ in the central DP model.
 With $\sigma_n = 2\sigma_{nc}\sqrt{Sd}$ and $\beta=1/(kT)$, CDP-DPE achieves the following expected regret: